MeltwaterArchive/storyplayer/environments/local-vms.md

 ## Writing Your Stories

+You should create and destroy your virtual machine in the [TestEnvironmentSetup / Teardown](../stories/testenvironmentsetup-teardown.html) phases of your story.
+You'll probably want to use a [story template](../stories/story-templates.html) to avoid repeating the same setup / teardown code in all of your stories.

 You'll find the following modules useful:

 * To create your virtual machine, use the [Vagrant module](../modules/vagrant/index.html) to boot the virtual machine, and the [Provisioning module](../modules/provisioning/index.html) to deploy software inside your VM.
 * Use the [Host module](../modules/host/index.html) to do useful things such as [finding the IP address of your VM](../modules/host/fromHost.html#getipaddress).
 * When you've finished with your test, use the Vagrant module again to destroy your virtual machine.

-You should create and destroy your virtual machine in the [TestEnvironmentSetup / Teardown](../stories/testenvironmentsetup-teardown.html) phases of your story.
-You'll probably want to use a [story template](../stories/story-templates.html) to avoid repeating the same setup / teardown code in all of your stories.
+You'll need to store your provisioning rules somewhere.
+There's a few options:

+* _store them in a folder alongside your stories_: keeps everything in one place
+* _store them in their own Git repo_: makes it much easier to reuse provisioning rules across multiple projects
+* _run a provisioning server on your network_: this is probably how your sysadmins already do their own provisioning

+## Running Your Stories

+Running your stories against a local VM is very similiar to running against code running on your own computer; you just have to remember to tell Storyplayer about any additional environment you've defined:

+{% highlight bash %}
+vendor/bin/storyplayer -e local_vm <storyfile>
+{% endhighlight %}

+You don't need the `-e local_vm` switch if you went with option 1 in _[Configuring Your Environment](#configuring_your_environment)_ above.